 Nancy Drew

-Nancy Drew is a series of books that have been around for decades and decades.
-The literary works are about a lady detective who’s always working on some sort of mystery.
+Nancy Drew is a decades-old series about a lady detective who’s always working on some sort of mystery.
 The literary works are fun and intriguing and can inspire young kids to do a different kind of job that maybe they didn’t think about.
-There are a lot of these books, too, so if your kids likes these, she can just keep reading them.
+There are a lot of these, too, so if your kid likes them, she can just keep reading them.

-What Are Some Good Middle School Literary Works?
+What Are Some Good Third-Grade Level Literary Works?

 What Are The Best Middle School Chapter Books?

-What Is An Excellent Read-Aloud For 3rd Level Girl?
+What Is An Excellent Read-Aloud For Third-Level Girl?

-Even when third-graders girl can read by themselves, reading aloud is still an important activity for them.
+Even when they can read by themselves, reading aloud is still an important activity for them.
 Recommended literary works for read-aloud include Charlotte’s Web by E.B.
 White, Action Jackson by Jan Greenberg and Sandra Jordan, Babe the Gallant Pig by Dick King-Smith, and Because of Winn-Dixie and Flora and Ulysses: The Illuminated Adventures both by Kate DiCamillo.
-If you have a more advanced third grader female, you could even try reading the Harry Potter series of books to them, it can become one of their favorite books.
+If you have a more advanced third-grader girl, you could even try reading the Harry Potter series to them, and it can become one of their favorites.

 What Is The Middle School Reading Level?

-For third-graders, the Scholastic Guided Reading Levels are J-K, L-M, N, O-P, and Q. Their DRA Levels or Developmental Reading Assessment Levels are 16-18, 20-24, 28-30, 34-38, and 40.
-Third-graders’ Lexile® Level is 520L to 820L.
-Essential third-grade reading skills include decoding and fluency, exploring fiction and nonfiction, building knowledge, looking for evidence, and expanding vocabulary.
+The Scholastic Guided Reading Levels are J-K, L-M, N, O-P, and Q. Their DRA Levels or Developmental Reading Assessment Levels are 16-18, 20-24, 28-30, 34-38, and 40.
+The Lexile® Level is 520L to 820L.
+Essential third-grader reading skills include decoding and fluency, exploring fiction and nonfiction, building knowledge, looking for evidence, and expanding vocabulary.
+Middle school reading levels typically cover a range suitable for readers, focusing on engaging narratives and real-life adventures.

 How Many Words Should Your Middle School Read?